PUL names Firestone Reading Room in honor of William Elfers '41, who established the Herman Elfers Collection of Ralph Waldo Emerson

 On June 21, 2005, Elfers died while on vacation in Oysterville, Washington.
 His family – son, William “Bill” Elfers, Class of 1971; daughter-in-law Deborah Elfers; and granddaughters Katherine Elfers, Class of 2018, and Amelia Elfers – joined Anne Jarvis, Robert H. Taylor 1930 University Librarian, for a ribbon cutting ceremony at Firestone Library on Monday, June 4.

-For more information about the Herman Elfers Collection of Ralph Waldo Emerson, visit the Rare Books and Special Collections website.
+For more information about the Herman Elfers Collection of Ralph Waldo Emerson, visit the Special Collections website.

 Written by Stephanie Ramírez, Library Communications Assistant

 Media contact: Barbara Valenza, Library Communications Manager